Maia-Everett/lintian.eu/_posts/2024-08-22-warcraft-retrospective-32.md

 Like in "The Tomb of Sargeras", there's a *lot* of secrets and puzzles here.
 They start small, like this item that is lying in water.
 To loot it, you have to destroy the giant mushrooms with Kael's Flame Strike, then take Vashj into the water.

-{% figure [caption:"Explore this enormous prison complex and loot the magical legacy of the Kirin Tor, with no pressure whatsoever!"] %}
+{% figure [caption:"How does a treasure chest shine from water?
+Is it floating?"] %}
 ![The Dungeons of Dalaran](/assets/wr/20240821215844_1.jpg)
 {% endfigure %}